tristan0x/docker-bbp-nix-base/README.md

 # Blue Brain Project Nix base Docker image

-This repositories provides:
+This repository provides:
-* the docker recipe to build a minimalist Fedora Docker image with NIX installed, located in the [base](./base) directory.
+* a Docker recipe to build a minimalist NIX image based on Fedora, located in the [base](./base) directory.
-* the Docker recipe to build Docker images containing Blue Brain HPC software stack, located in the [package](./package) directory.
+* a Docker recipe to build images containing Blue Brain HPC software stack base on the previous image, located in the [package](./package) directory.

 ## Installation prerequisites